 How the Test is Performed

-The health care provider will place the colposcope at the opening of the vagina and examine the area.
+The provider will place the colposcope at the opening of the vagina and examine the area.
 Photographs may be taken.
 The colposcope does not touch you.

 If any areas look abnormal, a small sample of the tissue will be removed using small biopsy tools.
 Many samples may be taken.
 Sometimes a tissue sample from inside the cervix is removed.
 This is called endocervical curettage (ECC).

 How to Prepare for the Test

 There is no special preparation.
 You may be more comfortable if you empty your bladder and bowel before the procedure.

 - Do not douche (this is never recommended).

 - Do not place any products into the vagina.